-Children of Promise Youth Mentoring Programs
+Children of Promise, Youth Mentoring Programs

-The Children of Promise youth programs are guided by a simple principle that all members of any community can stand behind: “It’s our community.
-They’re our future.”
-Operated by the 6th Judicial’s nonprofit, Community Corrections Improvement Association, we have an underlying goal of engaging and involving youth to help reduce recidivism and the likelihood of their involvement in the penal system.
-However, that’s the big picture.
-Our true hope, the inspiration for every staff member’s work, is that each and every kid deserves and should have trusted adults they can turn to and experiences in their community that make them feel involved, important, and hopeful so that they may be able to achieve their life goals and dreams.
+Children of Promise programs are guided by a simple principle that all members of any community can stand behind: It’s our community.
+They’re our future.
+Operated by the Sixth Judicial District Department of Correctional Services nonprofit foundation, Community Corrections Improvement Association (CCIA), we have an underlying goal of engaging and involving youth to help reduce recidivism and the likelihood of their involvement in the penal system.
+Each and every kid deserves to have trusted adults they can turn to, and experiences in their community that make them feel involved, important, and hopeful so that they may achieve their goals and dreams.

 Our vision is a world in which all children feel valued and respected.

-The Community Corrections Improvement Association
+Community Corrections Improvement Association (CCIA)

 To learn more about the CCIA, please visit their website at http://www.iowacbc.org/ccia/.